VasylChumachenko/ESCMProject/README.md

 # AlertSounds

 ## Motivation

-Environmental sound classification can potentially __help defense infrastructure detect dangerous flying targets in addition to conventional detection methods__.
-This project aims to build a proof of concept sound classifier that can distinguish typical urban environmental sounds from similarly sounding air targets.
+This project aims to build a proof of concept sound classifier that can distinguish typical urban environmental sounds from similarly sounding targets.

 ## Dependencies